louabill/ado-mode/README.md

   * Downloaded and personal user-written commands can be automatically highlighted once Emacs knows where they are kept.
   * Templates for common files, such as do-files which keep their own logs, ado-files, do-files made for testing and debugging ado-files, and (most importantly, perhaps) Stata help files.
   * Automatic indentation so that long `if`, `foreach`, `forvalues`, and `while` blocks get closed.
 Many types of indentation styles are supported.
-  * Along the same lines, you can open Stata help files (in Stata, of course) from Emacs in Mac OS X and MS Windows.
+  * Along the same lines, you can open Stata help files (in Stata, of course) from Emacs in OS X and MS Windows.
   * The name of the ado file always matches the name of the program defined, even if you change the program's name.
   * Ado-files get a time stamp which can be formatted in a variety of ways.
   * Stata's `smcl` directives are correctly highlighted, which saves time when writing help files.